papajulio/r2a-vendordb/README.md

 # Go to localhost:8080
 # You may also need a `docker restart nginx` if you see Nginx default site
 ```

+If the URL we are using for development contains `localhost` some behaviors would only be printed to developers console.
+Simple code is located at `isDevelopmentEnviroment` function.
+Send analitics using `customGA` function.